-What are the current treatments for visceral leishmaniasis & cutaneous leishmaniasis and their limitations?
+What are the current treatments and their limitations?

 - Pentavalent antimonials (sodium stibogluconate – SSG – and meglumine antimoniate): used for VL and CL for over 60 years.
-Acquired resistance in areas of high prevalence and high transmission.
+Acquired resistance in areas of high prevalence and high transmission has been reported.
 Serious cardiotoxicity leading to death is well documented.
 In monotherapy, they require a 30-day parenteral treatment for VL.
+For CL: intramuscular injections for 21 days; in the Old World, generally 1-2 intralesional applications per week for 3-7 weeks, sometimes alternating with cryotherapy (not used in the New World).
 Registered in South East Asia, Latin America, and some Mediterranean and African countries.

-- Miltefosine: oral drug registered for use in India for VL, but is expensive and requires 28-day treatment.
-Major limitations include low compliance, risk of resistance, and contraindication in pregnancy and mandatory contraception for women of child-bearing age for the duration of therapy and three months beyond.
-A recent study in Asia indicated an emerging lack of efficacy in monotherapy in the region, probably associated with drug underexposure in children.
+- Miltefosine: an oral drug administered twice daily, registered for use in India for VL, and requires 28-day treatment.
+Major limitations include low compliance, risk of resistance, contraindication in pregnancy, and mandatory contraception for women of child-bearing age for the duration of therapy and three months beyond.
+A recent study in Asia indicated an emerging lack of efficacy of monotherapy in the region, probably associated with drug underexposure in children, and the same has been observed in Africa.
 For CL, currently approved for lesions caused by three Leishmania species.
-Miltefosine is not registered in many endemic countries and consequently not available.
+Miltefosine is not registered in many endemic countries and is consequently not available.

-- Paromomycin (PM): a low-cost parenteral formulation for VL that requires three weeks of painful intramuscular administration is also highly efficacious in Asia but is associated with some degree of renal and ototoxicity with limited efficacy as monotherapy in East Africa.
+- Paromomycin: a low-cost parenteral formulation that requires three weeks of painful intramuscular administration is also highly efficacious in Asia but is associated with some degree of renal and ototoxicity; limited efficacy as monotherapy in East Africa.